 MIROS a One-Year-Old Baby

-2. Some fact about MIROS is the institute began its road safety operation on January 3, 2007 and if I could remember correctly at that time, it has only one staff who is Director General himself.
+1. Malaysian Institute of Road Safety Research or well known as MIROS is being 1 year old already.
+Actually to be precise, it is already alive for 1 year and 8 months.
+Time is indeed moving so fast that I barely remembered what is actually going on but so many things are changed without we notice it.2.
+Some fact about MIROS is the institute began its road safety operation on January 3, 2007 and if I could remember correctly at that time, it has only one staff who is Director General himself.
 What?!
 You don't believe me?
 It is true and the fact that he is alone is went through up until the 3rd or 4th week where Abdul Rahmat Abdul Manap joined as first research officer.
 Something that you as Malaysian must be proud is MIROS is the first road safety research institute in Southeast Asia as well as the third in the Asia-Oceania region (after those in Japan and Australia).
 Quite astounding eh?

 4. The research officers and staffs are increasing each month, from merely 15 people (when I joined) up to 180 people at the moment (actually I not even know the number but this is the latest fact that I know huhu), scattering on administration and 3 major departments which is Human Behavior & Trauma Management, Traffic Safety & Environment and Biomechanics & Vehicle Safety.